-Wake Radiology has long been a low-dose leader in the Triangle.
-We’ve adopted rigorous CT dose compliance and quality control standards that go above and beyond standards set by the American College of Radiology (ACR).
+Wake Radiology has long been a low-dose leader in the Triangle area, adopting rigorous CT dose compliance and quality control standards for our outpatient facilities that go above and beyond the standards set by the American College of Radiology (ACR).

-Technology supports the right dose: high resolution and low dose
+Technology supports high resolution and low-dose

 Both our radiologists and technologists have taken the appropriate pledges to Image Wisely (adults), Image Gently (children), Pause and Pulse (fluoroscopy), and Step Lightly (interventional radiology).
 These initiatives of the ACR and the Radiological Society of North America promote radiation protection in the imaging of adults and children.
 We also follow radiation safety practices known as ALARA (keeping radiation “as low as reasonably achievable”).
 ALARA is not simply a phrase to us, but rather a work principle and mindset that leads to a culture of professional excellence.

-Radiologist oversight and individual protocols optimize CT exams and radiation dose
+Pediatric protocols reduce CT exams and dose

 At Wake Radiology, all information from the referring provider is carefully evaluated to customize every patient scan for the area of clinical interest.
 For our youngest patients, a pediatric radiologist is available to review every CT request and determine if an alternative exam such as ultrasound or MRI could be used, so that any radiation can be avoided.
 When a CT is appropriate, each scan is tailored to the child to ensure the correct pediatric protocol is implemented.
 Learn more about the right dose for children

 Driven by radiologist oversight and a formal quality assurance program, we internally track dose and include it in our CT reports.
 Thomas Presson, MD, is the director of radiation safety programs at Wake Radiology.
-An interventional radiologist, Dr. Presson also serves as the radiation safety officer at WakeMed Health & Hospitals and Maria Parham Medical Center.
+An interventional radiologist, Dr. Presson also serves as the radiation safety officer at UNC REX Healthcare and Maria Parham Medical Center.
 If you have any questions about radiation safety at Wake Radiology, please email Dr. Presson.